 Digital media has transformed all facets of modern lifestyle and culture.
-Add the challenges we’ve had with COVID-19 and there’s hardly any aspect of modern society that has remained untouched by the digital media revolution.
+Add the reshaping of how Americans work and shop, and there’s hardly any aspect of modern society that has remained untouched by the digital media revolution.

 In order to create a truly flexible digital strategy, you need to incorporate adaptability into the structure of your marketing.
 Stay on your toes, be agile, and be willing to respond to new information as it arises.